Shift3/boilerplate-client-react/README.md

 ## Development

 ### Development Server
-Run `yarn start` to start the development server listening on `port 4200`.
+Run `yarn start` to start the development server listening on port 4200.
 You can view the app in the browser by navigating to `http://localhost:4200`.
 The app will automatically reload if any source files are changed.

+### Docker
+This project can be run as a Docker container (it is not recommended for involved development because it makes it harder to debug the codebase).
+Run `docker-compose up` to build and run the container.
+The app will be mapped to the port 4200 on your local machine and you can view the app in the browser by navigating to `http://localhost:4200`.